xetys/jhipster-uaa-setup/README.md

 ?
 (4/16) Which *type* of database would you like to use?
 SQL (H2, MySQL, PostgreSQL, Oracle) ?
 (5/16) Which *production* database would you like to use?
 PostgreSQL ?
 (6/16) Which *development* database would you like to use?
 H2 with disk-based persistence ?
 (7/16) Do you want to use Hibernate 2nd level cache?
-No ?
+Hazelcast ?
 (8/16) Do you want to use a search engine in your application?
 No ?
 (9/16) Would you like to use Maven or Gradle for building the backend?
 Gradle ?
 (10/16) Would you like to enable internationalization support?
 Yes